dinschr/pod-json/docs/index.md

 - Simple for Dinschrift to map into its real production workflow.
 - Focused on **orders**, not on every possible POD scenario.

-This repository defines:
+This repository currently defines:

 1. **POD-JSON Lite** – a minimal JSON order format.
-2. A **machine-to-machine Order API** concept that uses POD-JSON Lite.
+2. A **machine-to-machine Order API concept** that uses POD-JSON Lite.

 ---